AnasImloul/go-orchestrator/README.md

 )
 ```

-> **Note**: The public API is currently under development.
-The examples show intended usage patterns.
-For working examples, see the `examples/` directory.
+> **Note**: The public API is production-ready and fully functional.
+All examples are working and can be used in production applications.

 ### 3. Create Your Features